cisco-ce/workspace-integrations-nodejs/README.md

 ## Web hooks

 It is also possible to use the web hook deployment model with the SDK.
-In this case, you need to provide the web server yourself, then feed the incoming web hook data from Webex to the SDK using `xapi.processIncomingData`.
+In this case, you need to provide the web server yourself, then feed the incoming web hook data from Webex to the SDK using `integration.processNotifications()`.
 The SDK will then deliver the events and status update to your listeners, exactly in the same way as with long polling.

 The following example shows how to do this with a simple Express web server, but you can of course use any web server you prefer.